Yasamanne/android-currency-converter/README.md

-# android-currency-converter
- this app let you convert USD to multiple other currencies

  <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

 # AND101 Project 4 - CodeMath